 Ga.
 Code Ann. § 17-15-2(3)(A) (Definitions) defines "crime" for the purposes of crime victims' compensation funds to include a violation of Ga.
 Code Ann. § 16-5-46 (Trafficking in persons for labor or sexual servitude).
 Pursuant to Ga.
-Code Ann. § 17-15-2(9)(D), a "victim" is defined as someone who endures at least one of the following: "Suffers a serious mental or emotional trauma as a result of being trafficked for labor or sexual servitude as defined in Code Section 16-5-46 [Trafficking in persons for labor or sexual servitude]."
+Code Ann. § 17-15-7(a)(1), a person "eligible for awards pursuant to this chapter" is defined as someone who endures at least one of the following: "Suffers a serious mental or emotional trauma as a result of being trafficked for labor or sexual servitude as defined in Code Section 16-5-46 [Trafficking in persons for labor or sexual servitude]."
 Additionally, Ga.
-Code Ann. § 17-15-2(3)(A) defines victims as those who are present during or suffer injury or emotional trauma from certain crimes, including "any act which constitutes a violation of Chapter 6 or Part 2 of Article 3 of Chapter 12 of Title 16," which includes Ga.
-Code Ann. § 16-
+Code Ann. § 17-15-2(3)(A) defines victims as those who are present during or suffer injury or emotional trauma from certain crimes, including "any act which constitutes a violation of Chapter 6 or Part 2 of Article 3 of Chapter 12 of Title 16," which includes

-12-100 (Sexual exploitation of children; reporting violation; forfeiture; penalties) and § 16-12-100.2 (Computer or electronic pornography and child exploitation prevention).
 Ga.
-Code Ann. § 17-15-7(e) (Persons eligible for awards) states, "A person who is criminally responsible for the crime upon which a claim is based or is an accomplice of such person shall not be eligible to receive an award with respect to such claim; provided, however, that such ineligibility shall not apply if the claimant is a victim as defined in subparagraph (D) of paragraph (9) of Code Section 17-15-2."
+Code Ann. § 16-12-100 (Sexual exploitation of children; reporting violation; forfeiture; penalties) and § 16-12-100.2 (Computer or electronic pornography and child exploitation prevention).
+Ga.
+Code Ann. § 17-15-7(e) (Persons eligible for awards) states, "A person who is criminally responsible for the crime upon which a claim is based or is an accomplice of such person shall not be eligible to receive an award with respect to such claim; provided, however, that such ineligibility shall not apply if the person is as defined in subparagraph (a)(1) (D) of this Code section."